Online giving has grown 17% since 2016 and the average online gift has continued to increase.

 ONE-STEP vs MULTI-STEP FORMS

 You’ve probably heard or have been told to “reduce the number of clicks to make a donation!”
 While we tend to lean more towards one-page donation forms, if designed strategically – multi-step forms can actually reduce friction for the donor.
 Multi-step forms allow your organization to increase the number of fields without negatively impacting user experience.
-The sight of a multi-step forms is less intimidating, despite the fact they may require more from users.
+The sight of a multi-step form is less intimidating, despite the fact they may require more from users.

 charity:water does a great job of breaking up the form into multiple steps, while still creating a seamless donor experience.